smendoncabruna/smendoncabruna/README.md

 Finally, I have a series of posts on [Instagram](https://www.instagram.com/shinossaura/guide/quantum-computing/17894358713238382/?utm_source=ig_embed&ig_rid=10567a83-a6a7-40a1-a6b4-8c1db3bf5b6f) about Quantum Physics and Quantum Computing :)

 Some more content [here](https://www.youtube.com/playlist?list=PLGbyiZHEvhHUN_TPikMb5Kcdj1TFWtT_A).

+# :microscope:  Tech and Society

+I am also involved in public discourseon the ethical aspects of quantum technologies.
+I was invited to speak about such topics in the
+United States, Netherlands, Brazil and South Korea.

+Recently, I published an invited paper alongside Dr. Raymond Laflamme on Responsible Quantum Technologies in Canada and worldwide - [check it out!](https://arxiv.org/abs/2507.05192)

 <img src="https://i.imgur.com/FDtsVRN.gif" width="70%" height="70%"/>
 (gif credits: /www.artstation.com/moavg)